backand/docs/source/includes/_backand_features.md

   # or use sudo (with caution)
 ```

-The hosting and deployment functionality is provided with the Backand node package.
-Simply install the package from the command line as follows:
+The hosting and deployment functionality is provided with the Backand CLI tool.
+Simply install the tool from the command line using the command on the right.

 ### Updating a Prior Version